 While it's usually not thought of as a nootropic, many users find that kratom has several nootropic properties.
 Improved mood, increased motivation and focus, reduced anxiety, and overall cognitive enhancement are just some of the benefits that kratom users report.

-In this post, we're gonna look at the benefits of this amazing plant, typical dosages, potential side effects, where to buy, and the controversy surrounding its legal status.
+In this post, we're gonna look at the benefits of this amazing plant, typical dosages, potential negative effects, where to buy, and the controversy surrounding its legal status.
 First, though, let's take an in-depth look at what kratom is.

 What is kratom?